YottaDB/YDBDoc/MessageRecovery/errors.rst

 MIXIMAGE
 -------------------

-MIXIMAGE, Cannot load more than one base image function on a process.
+MIXIMAGE, Cannot load xxxx image on process that already has yyyy image loaded

 Run Time Error: This indicates that a C function tries to invoke more than one base image function included in libyottadb.so (e.g. ydb_main, dse_main, mupip_main etc.).
 Only one base image function can be invoked and only once for the lifetime of the process.